pjtunstall/holocron/README.md

 WARNING: ... while RSA is, in principle secure, RustCrypto's implementation, on which this project depends has been [found vulnerable](https://github.com/RustCrypto/RSA/issues/19#issuecomment-1822995643) to the [Marvin Attack](https://people.redhat.com/~hkario/marvin/), a side-channel attack "that allows performing RSA decryption and signing operations as an attacker with the ability to observe only the time of the decryption operation performed with the private key."
 RustCrypto report that work is underway to resolve this and that it's only an issue in settings where attackers are able to observe timing information: "local use on a non-compromised computer is fine."[^1]

 WARNING: It's not yet clear to me whether RustCrypto's implementation of the MLKEM (Kyber) family of algorithms, including the one I used, are vulnerable to the [KyberSlash](https://kyberslash.cr.yp.to/) attack uncovered by Cryspen.
 On March 18th 2025, I don't see it listed [here](https://kyberslash.cr.yp.to/libraries.html), neither among affected nor unaffected implementations.
+An alternative option, [pqcrypto](https://github.com/rustpq/pqcrypto), part of the [PQClean](https://github.com/pqclean/pqclean/) project, was patched [25 January 2024](https://github.com/rustpq/pqcrypto/commit/f921490a48508d88d88bf7b7b18f10878e98fdf1); it consists of Rust bindings for C implementations of post-quantum algorithms.
+If I were redoing this project, or starting another that needed this algorithm, I might choose [Cryspen's own fixed implementation](https://cryspen.com/post/ml-kem-implementation/).

 ## Background